Pamir alpine desert and tundra: Location and description

 The ecoregion is mostly located in the eastern region of Tajikistan, on a high plateau with broad valleys and steeply-sloping mountains.
 The ecoregion measures about 275 km west-to-east, and 250 km north-to-south.
 Major mountain ranges radiate outwards: the Tian Shan to the northeast, Hindu Kush to the west, Karakoram to the south and Himalayas to the south and east.
 The Pamir also sit in the middle of different climates and habitats: the Alai woodlands to the west and north, and the dry Tarim Basin to the east.
 The average elevation in the Pamir is 4,200 meters, with the highest peak (Kongur Tagh) at 7,649 meters.

 Climate

+Khunjerab Pass, Pakistan, is situated around the borders of the ecoregion, with the neighbouring Karakoram–West Tibetan Plateau alpine steppe nearby.

 Many climate zones are found in the ecoregion, due to the altitude zones and geographic surroundings.
 Typical high elevations exhibit a climate classification of a Tundra or Alpine climate (Köppen climate classification (ET)).
 Lower elevations trend into a Subarctic climate (Dsc) (mean temperatures may rise above 10 C for 1–3 months each summer).